Alex George (motorcyclist)

-His most memorable victory at the Isle of Man TT came in 1979, when he beat pre-race favourite Mike Hailwood who had successfully returned to motorcycle racing at the 1978 Isle of Man TT after a short time in Formula 1 Grand Prix car racing.
+George's most memorable victory at the Isle of Man TT came in 1979, when he beat pre-race favourite Mike Hailwood who had successfully returned to motorcycle racing at the 1978 Isle of Man TT after a short time in Formula 1 Grand Prix car racing.
 Serious injuries sustained in a crash at Ginger Hall, Sulby during practise for the 1980 Isle of Man TT followed by a second TT crash on his return 2 years later, ended his competitive career.

 George was President of the TT Riders Association during 2017.